cilium/tetragon/README.md

 points, these events are able to observe arbitrary kernel calls and file descriptors in the Linux kernel, giving you the ability to monitor every file a process opens, reads, writes, and closes throughout its lifecycle.
-To be able to observe arbitrary kernel calls Tetragon can be extended with TracingPolicies.
+To be able to observe arbitrary kernel calls, Tetragon can be extended with TracingPolicies.

 TracingPolicy is a user-configurable Kubernetes custom resource definition (CRD)